Convex-Dev/convex.cljc/module/cvm/doc/API.md

 ```

-Like calling `(undef sym)` in Convex Lisp, either in the current account or the given one, repeatedly
+Like calling `(undef sym)` in Convex Lisp.

-   on any symbol cell in `sym+`.
+   Either in the current account or the given one, repeatedly on any symbol cell in `sym+`.

 -----